 10 Short Stories to Give An Exciting Sense of Adventure

-These are good short stories to read:
+These are some short interesting stories to read:

 #1.
 The Ones Who Walk Away from Omelas